 According to UNDERWOOD & FISK (1980), about 6-8 km north and northeast

 of Oasis, a field of circular or rounded knobs of sandstone occur.
 These

 are 10-100 m in diameter and 10-50 m high.
-These authors suggested that the knobs
+These authors suggested that

-evidence for fluidization of sand - as speculated
+orientations.
+However, no evidence for fluidization of sand - as speculated

 by UNDERWOOD & FISK (1980) – was found.
 In contrast, several distinct

-The question whether or not this folding
+The question whether or not this folding is related to the impact event,

-still remains open.
-It appears reasonable to interpret these plug-like structures as remnants of folds,
+reasonable to interpret these plug-like structures as remnants of folds,

 of which the fold hinges have been completely eroded, leaving the vertically

 standing strata of the fold cores behind."

 Remark: It is not sure, that the northern plugs in the centre contain

 vertical oriented sandstone layers.
 There also could be white basalts

 4.3 Craters Arkenu

-"The JERS-1 radar mosaic reveals two circular
+"The JERS-1 radar mosaic reveals two

-in diameter and a northeastern crater of diameter 6.8 km.
+crater 10.3 km in diameter and a northeastern crater of diameter 6.8 km.
 The

 NE crater is composed of concentric inner and outer rings separated by a depression

 filled with sediments, also observed in the optical scene.
 The SW crater also

 presents a circular shape with possibly three concentric annular ridges.
 The

 to conglomeratic sandstone of Lower Cretaceous age containing plant fossils

 and thin shale interbeds."

-The team Philippe Paillou observed quantities of Pseudo Shatter Cone structures
+The team Philippe Paillou observed quantities of Pseudo Shatter Cone

-of allochthonous impact (?) breccia could also be observed
+Large outcrops of allochthonous impact (?) breccia could also be observed

 in both craters.
 He could find several quartz grains presenting planar fractures